WAIM

 WAIM (1230 AM) is a commercial radio station in Anderson, South Carolina.
-It is owned by the Palmetto Broadcasting Company and it airs a talk radio format.
+It is owned by the Palmetto Broadcasting Company.
+Until going silent in 2026, WAIM aired a talk radio format.
 The studios and transmitter tower are on Old Williamston Road.
 WAIM is powered at 1,000 watts, using a non-directional antenna.

 Programming

-Weekdays on WAIM begin with a local news and interview program, The Rick Driver Show.
-The rest of the weekday schedule is nationally syndicated conservative talk programs: The Chris Plante Show, The Vince Show with Vince Coglianese, The Sean Hannity Show, The Mark Levin Show, and Coast to Coast AM with George Noory.
+Weekdays on WAIM began with a local news and interview program, The Rick Driver Show.
+The rest of the weekday schedule was nationally syndicated conservative talk programs: The Chris Plante Show, The Vince Show with Vince Coglianese, The Sean Hannity Show, The Mark Levin Show, and Coast to Coast AM with George Noory.

-Weekends include specialty shows on money, health, religion, pets, gardening, farming, guns, and car repair.
-Weekend syndicated shows include Doug Stephan's Good Day, Our American Stories with Lee Habeeb, The Cat's Roundtable with John Catsimatidis, Paul Parent's Garden Club, Tom Gresham's Gun Talk, The Larry Kudlow Show and weekend editions of Coast to Coast AM.
-Most hours begin with an update from Townhall News.
-In the fall, WAIM broadcasts T. L. Hanna High School Yellow Jackets football games with play-by-play from Christopher White and color from Frank Alexander.
+Weekends included specialty shows on money, health, religion, pets, gardening, farming, guns, and car repair.
+Weekend syndicated shows included Doug Stephan's Good Day, Our American Stories with Lee Habeeb, The Cat's Roundtable with John Catsimatidis, Paul Parent's Garden Club, Tom Gresham's Gun Talk, The Larry Kudlow Show and weekend editions of Coast to Coast AM.
+Most hours began with an update from Townhall News.
+In the fall, WAIM broadcast T. L. Hanna High School Yellow Jackets football games with play-by-play from Christopher White and color from Frank Alexander.